MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-modify-case-resolution-dialog.md

 ### Case Entity

 One example of how you can use case resolution is by resolving situations where you receive duplicate cases.
-In this example, we'll show you how to set the resolution type to display which cases have duplicate status.
+In this example, we'll show you how to set the resolution type to display cases that have the duplicate status.

 From the **Customization** page, use the following steps to set the case entity for duplicate cases: